OfficialAKAIANOINTED/Candy-Sales-Analysis/README.md

 # Candy-Sales-Analysis
-Th purpose of this Analysis is to Determine and know the best selling products and region with good number and factory with more productivity. of customers as well as cities.
-To Also determine cities that needs more concentration and
+The purpose of this Analysis is to determine and know the best selling products and region with good number of sales and orders and factory with more productivity and states with more customers as well as cities.
+To Also determine cities that needs more concentration and Factory with more productivity.